pgailinas/dip-ai-image-detection/docs/01_Build_Dataset.md

 ## Notes

-- This notebook is optional if datasets are already available
+- **This notebook is optional since all datasets are already available**
 - Only one dataset source is processed per run
 - Hash-based deduplication ensures uniqueness across datasets
 - A reset option enables clean rebuilding of a dataset source